 SHARC is to demonstrate the capability to perform critical calibration of over 120 TriService C-Band radars.
 Calibration is needed to meet tracking requirements of orbital objects.
 It is to demonstrate low latency delivery of data (minutes vs. days).
 Also it is to investigate the performance of Hypervisor on-orbit for DARPA.
 It features a GPS system and a C-band return transponder.

-SHARC will be launched in late 2016 on board of a cargo craft to the International Space Station to be deployed from the Japanese airlock in 2017.
+SHARC was launched in April 2017 on board of a cargo craft to the International Space Station from where the satellite was deployed on 17 May 2017.

 |Type / Application:||Calibration|